maygoo23/whois-check/README.md

 ---

-## Features
+## How It Works

-- **Automated Monitoring**: Automatically checks the expiration date of the specified domain at regular intervals.
+- The script retrieves the WHOIS information for the specified domain.
-- **Alert Notifications**: Sends alerts via Discord webhook when the domain is within a configurable threshold of expiration.
+- It checks if the expiration date of the domain has changed or is within 7 days of expiration.
-- **Flexible Configuration**: Easily configurable via environment variables for domain and Discord webhook URL.
+- If either condition is met, an alert is sent to the specified Discord webhook.

 ---